Doublesso/GitPi/README.md

 ## General Information
 A simple Git server web UI app written in python using Flask, it was intended to be used on a raspberry pi but it should work on pretty much any linux machine.

-Allows you to have some basic control over your repositories inside your browser so you don't have to SSH into the server every time.
+Allows you to have someb basic control over your repositories inside your browser so you don't have to SSH into the server every time.

 ## Features